askery/eeg-automl/README.md

 ______________

-In the folder `confusion_matrices_mlps` you can find the confusion matrices for each one of the fine-tuned MLP models, for each subject and each one of the three different input data arrangements.
+In the folder `confusion_matrices_mlps` you can find the confusion matrices for each one of the fine-tuned MLP benchmark models, for each subject and each one of the three different input data arrangements.

 ```diff
 - (((TO-DO: check if this description is correct))).